-Dental Hygiene in Sutton Coldfield & Knowle
+Dental Hygienist in Sutton Coldfield & Solihull

 Dental hygiene treatment includes professionally cleaning the teeth for the patient.
 This is usually called scaling and polishing.
 However, perhaps our most important role is showing the patient the best way to keep the teeth free of plaque.